coderavdhesh/expense_tracker/README.md

     -> 'localhost:7001/expenses/{id}', it is a Dynamic request, helps to retrieve dataset of a spacific expense of the passed Id from our database.

 3. Update [Put] :
-    -> 'localhost:7676/books/{id}', it is also a Dynamic request, helps to update the already existing datasets in our database, if the dataset is not available in out database than the code will handle the exception and return the response error of 'NOT_FOUND'.
+    -> 'localhost:7676/expense/{id}', it is also a Dynamic request, helps to update the already existing datasets in our database.

 4. Delete [Delete] :
-    -> 'localhost:7676/books/{id}', it is also a Dynamic request, helps to Delete the already existing datasets in our database, if the dataset is not available in out database than the code will handle the exception and return the response error of 'NO_CONTENT'.
+    -> 'localhost:7676/books/{id}', it is also a Dynamic request, helps to Delete the already existing datasets in our database.

 -----------------------------------------------------------------------------------------------
                                     Key Learnings:
 1. How the Things are actually working in Backend.